martinandersson/dev-mini/notes/examples.md

 > &nbsp;&nbsp;- name: Dump some facts
 > &nbsp;&nbsp;&nbsp;&nbsp;debug: "msg='OS family/distribution: {{ansible_os_family}}/{{ansible_distribution}}'"

-All you need to do in order to run this playbook is `vagrant up` or `vagrant provision --provision-with ansible`.
+All you need to do in order to run this playbook is `vagrant up` *or* `vagrant provision --provision-with ansible` in case the environment is running already.
 Behind the scenes, Vagrant executes `ansible-playbook` on the controller machine with a bunch of arguments, two of which are relevant for us:

 - An auto-generated [inventory directory][ans-4]: `/tmp/vagrant-ansible/inventory`
 - The playbook: `provision/playbook.yml`